getsentry/rfcs/text/0044-heartbeat.md

 Sentry when collecting this information will be able to give feedback to the user through the user interface, such as that he can now send an error or perform other actions.

+This is [one of the designs](https://www.figma.com/file/4EkecQGYtbpOY1G6oEir4X/Exploration%3A-User-Journey?node-id=215%3A1147&t=fGJbtdmq2tDAI8iE-0) we have in mind for the UI (employees only).

 In the future, we can also use this mechanism to send other information to Sentry, such as whether the user has configured performance, profiling, etc.

 ## Session